Crime & Consequences: Why Scare Tactics Don't Work — and What Does

 What Young People Are Actually Weighing Up

-Good crime prevention education starts by understanding decision-making as young people actually experience it, rather than as adults imagine it.
+Effective crime prevention education begins by understanding decision-making as young people actually experience it, rather than as adults imagine it.

-In high-pressure social situations, young people are rarely thinking in terms of long-term outcomes.
-They are thinking about loyalty, status, fear of exclusion, and what the people around them expect.
-The decision to go along with something, to hold a package, to be present when something happens, or to stay silent, is often less a considered choice and more a response to immediate social pressure with very little time to think.
+In high-pressure social situations, young people seldom think in terms of long-term outcomes.
+Instead, they focus on loyalty, status, fear of exclusion, and the expectations of those around them.
+The decision to go along with something, to hold a package, to be present when something happens, or to stay silent is often less a considered choice and more a response to immediate social pressure with very little time to think.

 The Ripple Effects Young People Don't See Coming